browserengineering/book/book/accessibility.md

 Note that I'm using `absolute_bounds_for_obj` here, because the bounds we're interested in are the absolute coordinates on the screen, after any transformations like `translate`.

-However, it may not be that `node.layout_object` is set; for example, text nodes do not (and I chose to not set bounds at all for these nodes, as they are not focusable).
+However, there is another complication: it may not be that `node.layout_object` is set; for example, text nodes do not have one.^[And that's ok, because I chose not to set bounds at all for these nodes, as they are not focusable.]
 Likewise, nodes with inline layout generally do not.
 So we need to walk up the tree to find the parent with a `BlockLayout` and union all text nodes in all `LineLayouts` that are children of the current `node`.
-And because there can be multiple text nodes and lines, the bounds needs to be an array of `skia.Rect` objects:
+And because there can be multiple text nodes and lines, the bounds needs to be an array of `skia.Rect`
+objects:

 ``` {.python}
 class AccessibilityNode: